peophins-plasmas/pawsome-app/README.md

 ![Pawsome Mockup](https://user-images.githubusercontent.com/73001148/129080553-77b67864-db24-44e5-b634-dd4c91aa99ca.png)

-<a href='https://www.freepik.com/photos/brush'>Designed with freepik - www.freepik.com</a>
+<a href='https://www.freepik.com/photos/brush'>This mockup has been designed using resources from Freepik.com - www.freepik.com</a>

 ## Table of Contents